joshua-Evans-1/terraform-multi-cloud/README.md

 4. you will see the user created and click actions on that user
 5. from the dropdown click manage keys
 6. click add key then create key and choose json
-7. key will automatically downloa keep in a safe place
+7. key will automatically download keep in a safe place

 #### Resource Manager API in Google Cloud
 ...